 For a contract which is structured to settle outstanding exposures on specified payment dates and the terms of the contract are reset so that the market value of the contract is zero on these dates, the residual maturity of the contract should be treated as being equal to the period until the next reset date.
 If the contract is an interest rate contract where the remaining time to final maturity of the contract is more than one year, the CCF is subject to a floor of 0.5%.

-21. CCFs for credit derivative contracts booked in the trading book
+22. CCFs for credit derivative contracts booked in the trading book under the current exposure method

 The CCFs for calculating the potential exposure of single-name credit derivative contracts are as follows: